MicrosoftDocs/cpp-docs/docs/cpp/inline-functions-cpp.md

 ## Inline functions vs. macros

-A macro may seem to have some of the properties of an `inline` function.
+A macro has some things in common with an `inline` function.
 But there are important differences.
 Consider the following example:

 ```cpp
 #include <iostream>